krnese/AzureDeploy/ARM/lab-2.md

 4. Save the template to a folder on your machine, and try to do a new deployment using PowerShell

 		New-AzureRmResourceGroupDeployment -Name storageTest `
-                                  		   -ResourceGroupname <name of your existing resource group> ` -TemplateFile <directory where you saved your .json file> ` -storageName <a name for your storage account>
-										   -location <your preferred location>
+		                                   -ResourceGroupName <nameOfYourRg> `
+		                                   -TemplateFile <locationOfYourTemplateFile> `
+		                                   -storageName <nameOfStorage> `
+		                                   -location <azureRegion> `
 		                                   -Verbose

 Did the deployment succeed?
 If not, what was the error?

 #### Adding variables

 5. Since storage account names need to be unique, it is risky to 'guess' a name for your deployment and risk that the entire deployment will fail just because of that.
-This is where we can take advantage of variables in the ARM template, which represent values that will help to simplify the language and expressions used in the template, and also contains values and settings we don't want to expose to the user who need to deploy this template.
+This is where we can take advantage of variables in the ARM template, which will help to simplify the language and expressions used in the template, and also contains values and settings we don't want to expose to the user who need to deploy this template.
 To guarantee a level of uniqueness, we will add the following variable to the template and use the **uniqueString** function (string function that creates a deterministic hash string based on the values provided as parameters) to generate - a unique name for the storage account.
 Follow the example below to add a uniqueString to the variables section, and remove the parameter for storageName